-Classified

-LOST-a sugar ration card belonging to Alice Pittman, 62-A Crescent Road.
-If found please heturn to owner.

-ADVERTISE your needs in the Cooperator.
-Classified rates are 3 cents per word, payable in ad-vance of publication.
+Classified LOST-a sugar ration card belonging to Alice Pittman, 62-A Crescent Road.
+If found please he- ADVERTISE your needs in the Cooperator.
+Classified rates are 3 cents per word, payable in advance of publication.
 "Found" ads free.
 Phone 2491, 3131 or 4346.

-WANTED-Volunteer circulation manager for the Cooperative.
+tion manager for the Cooperative.
 No pay.
 Phone 4346.
+WANTED-Volunteer circulain the bag!